delabassee/java-lab/lab10-instanceof.md

    } else speakerDetail = "Keynote speaker to be announced!";

    var keynote = new SessionDetail("Keynote: " + k.getTitle(), speakerDetail, "Virtual Keynote hall", "General session");
-   response.send(keynote.toJson());
+   response.send(keynote);
 ```

 Then, `instanceof` is used to test the actual type of the session, and based on this type, the logic to create the details will be slightly different.
-So this logic is repeated for the 3 sessions types, Keynote, Lecture, and Lab using a "`if … else if …`" chain.
+So this logic is repeated for the 3 session types, Keynote, Lecture, and Lab using a "`if … else if …`" chain.

 If you zoom on the `instanceof` pattern, you will notice some verbosity as the type, Keynote in this example, is repeated 3 times.
-First for the actual `instanceof` test and then for the casting when a new intermediate locale varibale is created.
+First for the actual `instanceof` test and then for the casting when a new intermediate locale variable is created.

 ```
 if (s instanceof Keynote) {